junwonch/junwonch.github.io/content/authors/admin/_index.md

 Junwon Choi is a high school sophomore at White Station High School in Memphis, Tennessee.
 He is a member of the school's only robotics club and the math club; a clarinet player in the school band and in Wind Ensemble in the Memphis Youth Symphony Program; a pianist participating in an outreach program as well as in competitions including Young Artists Competition by Memphis Beethoven Club and Memphis International Piano Competition.

-He is decent in diep.io, Bed War in Minecraft, and about to be ranked nationally in a mobile game, Fantasy Brawl!
 {style="text-align: justify;"}